 A whiter shade of pale

-On this particular job, Bauer says there was a lot of interaction between the field team, the interior designer and the owner.
+On this particular job, Bauer says the field team, the interior designer and the owner interacted a lot.

 In downtown Chicago, Bauer observes, “The beat, weathered, distressed look is the hottest selling thing we’ve got going.
 Clients just can’t get enough of it.
 You peel off a carpet, grind down what’s there, seal it up and call it a finished floor.”
 The more imperfections, the better.
-But there was a little more work involved with this project.
+But this project involved a little more work.

 “The owner wanted this floor to look like it was old, aged and worn,” but still classy, says Bauer.
 “The crew used sponges with water and scrubbed off the stain in areas that needed to look aged.”

-The Eastlake Studio team’s concept called for the entire floral pattern to be a lighter white than the compass, with parts of the floral design fading into zero and the compass remaining a bright white — up until the last day of the install.
-About an hour before the crew was ready to walk off the job, Bauer says, the design team decided that more of the compass’s white areas needed to be removed to achieve the envisioned faded look.
+The Eastlake Studio team’s concept called for the entire floral pattern to be a lighter white than the compass.
+They wanted parts of the floral design to fade into zero while the compass remained bright white — up until the last day of the install.
+About an hour before the crew was ready to walk off the job, Bauer says, the design team decided the crew needed to remove more of the compass’s white areas to achieve the envisioned faded look.

-For the finale, the surface was cleaned and then sealed with two coats of SureCrete DK 400 WB satin urethane.
+For the finale, they cleaned and sealed the surface with two coats of SureCrete DK 400 WB satin urethane.
 “It’s funny that in most of these jobs, architects — not the owner — have the final say and we end up doing it their way,” he says.

-“We do about 250 to 300 jobs a year,” Bauer says, and over time CCI Flooring has completed about 5,000 jobs.
+“We do about 250 to 300 jobs a year,” Bauer says.
+Over time CCI Flooring has completed about 5,000 jobs.
 “I’d put this one in the top five for uniqueness.
 It just stands out.”

 |Photos by Kendall McCaugherty, Hall + Merrick Photographers|